oe5nvl/calc_iss/README.md

 # calc_iss
 Calculates the position of ISS for a given observer location.

-v0.2: new calculation methode @skyfield: https://rhodesmill.org/skyfield/earth-satellites.html
+v0.2: new Doppler calculation methode @skyfield: https://rhodesmill.org/skyfield/earth-satellites.html

 # Install